 ELP's National Fellowship Program offers intensive leadership and skills training, national networking opportunities, and time for personal and professional reflection.
 Through immersive virtual sessions, our curriculum helps emerging leaders hone their leadership styles, improve their strategy and organizational development, and strengthen their outreach to diverse constituencies.
 With the assistance of professional coaching and peer learning, each Fellow develops a Personal Leadership Plan.

-ELP is thrilled to announce that our 2020 National Fellowship Program will be fully virtual!
-2020 has certainly been a year of learnings and adaptations through the global COVID-19 pandemic, which we responded to by shifting our Regional Programs to a virtual retreat platform.
+ELP is thrilled to announce that our 2021-22 National Fellowship Program will once again be fully virtual!
+2020 was a year of learnings and adaptations through the global COVID-19 pandemic, which we responded to by shifting our programs to a virtual retreat platform.
 Through these learnings and encouraging feedback, ELP is committed to offering our virtual Fellowship experience at a national scope.
 This engaging and transformative program will offer environmental and social change leaders from a variety of sectors and identities to convene virtually as a cohort over the course of several months.
 ELP’s Virtual National Fellowship will conduct synchronous virtual sessions that accommodates all U.S. time zones (12-5pm EST).
-The Virtual Fellowship will be structured in two immersive 3-day virtual retreats as well as a series of single day sessions.
+The Virtual Fellowship will be structured in both single and two day virtual retreats.
 This is a slight departure from our former in-person National model of holding 2 retreats that are each five days long, and has been adapted to optimize an engaging virtual learning environment for participants .

 "I don't think I've smiled and laughed this much on a zoom call since we've been sheltering in place.
 So excited to meet such an awesome group to build with!" -2020 Fellow